transloadit/node-sdk/README.md

 npm install --save transloadit
 ```

-If there are no errors, you can start using the library.
+If there are no errors, you can start using the module.

 ## Use